OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 Normally, NATs and firewalls block incoming connections, but not outgoing connections.

 With port-forwarding you tell your NATs and firewalls to expect an incoming connection on a certain port, and to send those to your computer.
-But outgoing connections normally aren't checked, and you can freely create any to anywhere on the Internet.
+But outgoing connections normally aren't checked, and you can freely create connections to anywhere on the Internet.

 So, the trick STUN uses comes down to this: the client and server, at the same time, make an outgoing connection to each other.